 These young kids have been aspiring about becoming artists in the field of music from such an early stage.
 This is what sets them apart from most folk music communities and groups from the state.
 They do what they are passionate about and want to discover the professional aspect of it as well.

 “Life is a struggle unless you really make it.
 But here we’re talking about a whole community, a whole tribe of musicians.
 Where is the place for them to flourish?” says the eldest of them all.

 One would think they are just like any other children and the innocence in their eyes does not reveal their talent.
 It is when they start singing together then one realises that these little bundles of joy have mastered this art of transporting you to a magical land.

 The influence of the market, which is not kind to things like tradition or heritage, coupled with the inflexibility of their children’s schooling, means the Manganiyar musical traditions are under threat.
-After listening to them one realises deeply that it is very important to look after these traditions because it’s not something that you have in every other part of the world, it is a treasure we need to look after.”
+After listening to them, one realises deeply that it is essential to look after these traditions because it’s not something that you have in every other part of the world, it is a treasure we need to look after.”